ryantpayton/MapleStory-Client/README.md

 # Supported versions
 The client is currently compatible with version 83 servers.
 The client has only been tested with [HeavenMS](https://github.com/ronancpl/HeavenMS).
-For the UI file, a v154+ version should be used.

 # Configuration
 The build can be configured by editing the **Journey.h** file.
 The following options are available: